IRNAS/arribada-pmp/README.md

 src="/pics/IMG_20180122_101738.jpg"  width="400px" height="300px"></span>

-Set the desired angle for the NANUK camera case and solar panels and secure it in place with two screws on each mount as seen in the picture.
+Set the desired angle for the camera case and solar panels and secure them in place with two screws on each mount with 4mm Allen key as seen in the picture.

 <span><img
 src="/pics/IMG_20180122_102104.jpg"  width="400px" height="300px">